-When we launched the Fair Work Convention (FWC) Social Care Report in February 2019 no one could have anticipated, less that 12 months later, that we would be in the midst of the worldwide Covid-19 pandemic.
+When we launched the Fair Work Convention (FWC) Social Care Report in February 2019 no one could have anticipated, less than 12 months later, that we would be in the midst of the worldwide Covid-19 pandemic.
 The pandemic has brought into sharp focus the need for the recommendations within our report to be escalated and actioned as a matter of urgency.

 The broken system witnessed over the last seven months within social care did not happen because of the pandemic.
 The pandemic has merely placed the spotlight on the consequences of years of chronic underfunding, the impact on workers and the most vulnerable people within our communities.